Human Design Gates

 Where do I see my Gates on the chart?

-What’s the difference between a Gate and a Channel?
+What is the difference between a Gate and a Channel?

 A Gate is one theme.
 A Channel is created when two Gates connect across Centers, forming a full energy pathway.